aneldev/dyna-ts-module-boilerplate/README.md

 src/Invoice/index.ts   // content: export class Invoice {...}
 src/Person/index.ts    // content: export class Person {...}
 ```
-From another package, you can import these modules like this:
+From another package, you can explicit import these modules like this:
 ```
 import { Invoice } from "my-ts-module/dist/Invoice";
 import { Person } from "my-ts-module/dist/Person";